reftch/jwt-auth-demo/README.md

 ```
 openssl pkcs8 -topk8 -inform PEM -outform PEM -nocrypt -in keypair.pem -out private.pem
 ```
-Then we have an ability to get rid keypair.pem, because we aready have proper private and public keys.
+Then we have an ability to get rid **keypair.pem**, because we aready have proper private and public keys.

 Last step, we need to inform our application about the keys, by adding properties in our application.properties:
 ```